-Saturday: Vigil Mass 7:30 pm (for a maximum of 50 people in order to comply with public health regulations).
+Saturday: Vigil Mass 7:30 p.m.
+(50% capacity of Church in order to comply with public health regulations).

 The Rathgeran Stone in the vicinity is thought to be very ancient, perhaps as old as Newgrange.